 Traditional Academic Research: Your project can include traditional forms of academic scholarship as appropriate to your chosen discipline, including lab work, an analysis of existing literature, or a shorter take on a typical academic article.

 Community Project: Your project can include work with a community organization or specialized population, such as a service-learning experience or advocacy work.

 Creative Project: Your project can include original compositions, performances, or exhibitions.

-Students receive directed research credit for their participation and even monetary awards are granted, $1000 to the overall showcase winner and six $500 awards to the judges’ top scoring projects.
+Students receive directed research credit for their participation and monetary awards are granted to winning projects.
 Participants will be required to present a poster at Honors Pinnacle in the spring semester.

 If you have decided that a Quest project sounds like a great opportunity for you, there are three tasks you will need to complete the semester before you intend to start your project:

 - Narrow down your topic and begin vetting faculty members.

 - Connect with faculty and secure a Quest mentor.

 - Define your project with the guidance of your Quest mentor.

 Make sure to add your name to the interest list so that you stay up-to-date and receive targeted support as you plan your project.